mttmllns/dagger/README.md

 Dagger 2
 ========

 A fast dependency injector for Android and Java.
+TEST EDIT.

 About Google's Fork
 -------------